AvishkaVishwa/ESP32_C3_with_MAX7219_Diaplay_Driver/README.md

 ---

-## 📱 ESP32-C3 Digital Clock with Web Interface
+## 📱 ESP32-C3 Digital Clock with Web Interface and MAX7219 Display Driver

 This project is a **web-controlled digital clock** using an **ESP32-C3**, a **MAX7219**-driven 6-digit 7-segment display, and a buzzer alarm.
 It includes: